top of page

 Critical steps were:

-This created risk for delays, inconsistencies, and gaps in care delivery—especially during a system transition.
+This created risk for delays, inconsistencies, and gaps in care delivery.

 I expanded the workflow into a service blueprint to capture both visible interactions and behind-the-scenes processes across teams.